Lever House: Site

-During the early 19th century, the site of Lever House was part of a farm, which was developed later in that century with four- and five-story row houses.
-By the late 19th century, the Park Avenue railroad line ran in an open-cut in the middle of Park Avenue.
-The line was covered with the construction of Grand Central Terminal in the early 20th century, spurring development in the surrounding area, Terminal City.
+The site, which was part of Charles McEvers's farm in the early 19th century, had been developed by the 1870s with four- and five-story row houses.
+By the late 19th century, the Park Avenue railroad line ran in an open cut in the middle of Park Avenue.
+The line was covered with the construction of Grand Central Terminal in the early 20th century, spurring development in the surrounding area, which was known as Terminal City.
 The adjacent stretch of Park Avenue became a wealthy neighborhood with upscale apartments.
-On Lever House's site, there were twenty-two rowhouses on 53rd and 54th Streets, owned by Robert Walton Goelet.
-Twenty of these were demolished in 1936 and replaced by the Art Deco Normandie theater and a one-story "taxpayer" structure, while two rowhouses remained at 62 and 64 East 54th Street.
+Twenty-two rowhouses on 53rd and 54th Streets, owned by Robert Walton Goelet, formerly stood on Lever House's site.
+Twenty of these were demolished in 1936 and replaced by the Art Deco Normandie Theater, as well as a one-story "taxpayer" building that was intended to preserve the site for future development.
+The two rowhouses at 62 and 64 East 54th Street remained standing.